microlinkhq/metascraper/CONTRIBUTING.md

 })
 ```

-### Writing Integration Test
+### Writing Integration Tests

-Although unit tests are a good start to check all is working fine, the rules need to be evaluated in a real environment to demonstrate they are effective.
+Although unit tests are a good start, the rules need to be evaluated in a real environment to demonstrate their effectiveness.

-For doing that, first you need to get some production HTML markup.
+To do that, first you need to get some production HTML markup.

 You can do that easily using [html-microservice](https://microlink-html.herokuapp.com/).